cardwiki/cardwiki/CONTRIBUTING.md

 For developing the frontend we recommend either IntelliJ or [VS Code](https://code.visualstudio.com/).

 Angular provides `ng lint` for linting the source and `ng lint --fix` for fixing linting erros.

+### Cypress tests

+For end-to-end (E2E) testing we use [Cypress](https://docs.cypress.io).
+When writing and running tests, keep in mind that:

+- our E2E tests use our backend server
+- our E2E tests all use the same database

+To open the testing UI, first start the backend and serve the frontend, afterwards run `npm run cypress:open`.
+From there you can select which tests should run and interactively watch and debug them.
+Test runs likely require erasing the database and restarting the backend server.